Premier of Nova Scotia

 Stephen was elected to the Legislative Assembly to serve the people of Annapolis in 2003.
 After winning re-election in 2006, he became leader of the Nova Scotia Liberal party in 2007.

-Stephen served as leader the official opposition for four years before being elected Premier on Oct.
+Stephen served as leader of the official opposition for four years before being elected Premier on Oct.
 8, 2013.

 In his election-night speech, Stephen said he was inspired by the families he met while campaigning across the province.